 When you send an email to someone, there is a lot of processing involved in the backend, before the email reaches the recipient.
-A brief outline of the processes are explained below:
+A brief outline of the processes is explained below:

 - You compose and send an email from your email client.